hormone injections

 Depression

 Hormone replacement therapy may help women with post-natal or premenstrual depression.
-It also reduce signs of depression greatly.
+It also reduces signs of depression greatly.

 Changes in Mood